 Furthermore, it is our hope to come alongside the family and serve each parent in their efforts to disciple their children, as we are convinced that parents are who God intends to be the primary disciple-makers in a child’s life.
 Throughout the year, there will be opportunities to be encouraged, equipped, and empowered to thrive in the role that God has graciously given to parents.

-For questions or more information, click on one of our faces to the left.
+For questions or more information, contact any of our GSM Staff.

 You shall love the Lord your God with all your heart and with all your soul and with all your might.
 And these words that I command you today shall be on your heart.
 You shall teach them diligently to your children, and shall talk of them when you sit in your house, and when you walk by the way, and when you lie down, and when you rise.